akritiko/akritiko/README.md

 ### Hi there 👋

 Thank you for stopping by.
 I am Apostolos, a critical (software) engineer*** with a passion for new technologies and all things open.
-I am an advocate of Open Source Software, Open Data and Open Government and an active supporter of an Open & Inclusive World Wide Web.
+I am an advocate of Open Source Software & Open Data and an active supporter of an Open & Inclusive World Wide Web.

-**🔭 I am currently building SaaS at Toggl**.
+**🔭 I currently serve as an Engineering Team Lead at Toggl, building SaaS**.

 _*** what is [Critical Engineering](https://criticalengineering.org/)?_